microsoft/PowerApps-Samples/cds/orgsvc/C#/RetrieveFieldSharing/README.md

 ### Demonstrate

-1. The `WhoAMIrequest` retrieves the current user's information.
+1. The `WhoAMIRequest` retrieves the current user's information.
-2. The `RetrieveUserPriviligesRequest` message checks if the current user has prvReadPOAA.
+2. The `RetrieveUserPrivilegesRequest` message checks if the current user has `prvReadPOAA`.
-4. The `PrincipalObjectAttributeAccess` creates POAA entity for the custom fields created in the Setup(#setup).
+3. The `PrincipalObjectAttributeAccess` creates `POAA`entity for the custom fields created in the Setup(#setup).
-5. Using the `QueryExpression` retrieve user shared attribute permissons.
+4. Using the `QueryExpression` retrieve user shared attribute permissions.

 ### Clean up